Get your day off to a crackalacking start with these Indian breakfast recipes!

 Breakfast is one of the foremost meals of the day but is often skipped in the midst of the morning chorus.
 There are mornings when you snooze your alarm to get that 10 minutes of extra sleep, and eventually, get late to work and grab the easiest breakfast option that’s available.
 More often than not, it’s not very healthy and that’s where the nutritional factor goes for a toss.
 To solve that problem for you, we are here with some amazing 5 minutes easy breakfast recipes that you can try at home.

-To help you start your morning right, we've handpicked 5 best quick, simple, and delicious breakfast recipes by Masterchef Geetha Sridhar, to keep you full till lunch.
+To help you start your morning right, we’ve handpicked the 5 best quick, simple, and delicious breakfast recipes by Masterchef Geetha Sridhar, to keep you full till lunch.
 These South Indian recipes are rich in nutrition and taste and are extremely easy to make.
 So let’s get started but before that, don’t forget to check out Geetha Sridhar’s channel on Rizzle!

-This is one the best-loved breakfast from the streets of Karnataka.
+This is one of the best-loved breakfast from the streets of Karnataka.
 Traditionally, upma is made with rawa (semolina) but you can also make it from Vermicelli.
 It is super easy to make and very nutritious.
 All you need to do is add some chopped veggies like carrots and peas to make it even better.
 This recipe requires minimal oil and spices and is loved by everyone.

 Another easy and simple breakfast recipe from the kitchens in South India that can be easily whipped within minutes is Aval Upma.
 This dish is made using flattened rice, also famous in many parts of India as ‘poha’.
 It is light on the stomach and tastes best when made with curry leaves, peanuts, and lemon juice.
 This goes well with coconut chutney.